UnitedPlanet/intrexx-admin-api-in-docker/README.md

 `IAA_DEBUG_MODE` | false | Set this to true, to enable debug mode of the Intrexx Admin API.
 `CACERTS_PATH` | UNDEFINED | Path of the keystore containing the Admin API Hosts certificate (within the container).
 `CACERTS_PW` | changeit | Password for the keystore containing the Admin API Hosts certificate.
+`CACERTS_SAN_LIST` |  | Parameter list for creating a self-signed certificate.
+Elements must begin with ip: or dns: .
 `IAA_SECRET` | changeit | Secret used to encode the JWTs.